010ender/QuickieLibrary/README.md

   6. Replace non-word characters except for hyphens
   7. Replace multiple hyphens with one
 - `lib.validJSON(string)` returns `true` if `string` is valid JSON, otherwise returns `false`.
-- `lib.copyTextToClipboard(string)` is an async function that copies `string` as text to the clipboard, returning a `Promise` that is resolved when the clipboard has been updated. **Needs `"clipboardRead"` or `"clipboardWrite"` permissions and only works in secure contexts**.
+- `lib.copyTextToClipboard(string)` (async function) copies `string` as text to the clipboard, returning a `Promise` that is resolved when the clipboard has been updated. **Needs `"clipboardRead"` or `"clipboardWrite"` permissions and only works in secure contexts**.
-- `lib.readClipboardAsText()` is an async function that returns a string of the textual contents of the clipboard.
+- `lib.readClipboardAsText()` (async function) returns a string of the textual contents of the clipboard.
 Returns an empty string if the clipboard is empty or does not contain text. **Needs `"clipboardRead"` or `"clipboardWrite"` permissions and only works in secure contexts**.
 - `lib.getLetterOfAlphabet(position)` returns the letter of the alphabet at `position` (zero-indexed, range is 0-25) as a string.
 - `lib.randomString(length, randomCase, numbers)` returns random sequences of letters (eg, `hfekjlnoxl` if `randomCase` is `false`, or `QENtbUFmnz` if `randomCase` is `true`) with numbers if `numbers` is true, otherwise with no numbers.
 Default values for both `randomCase` and `numbers` are `false`. `**Note that this function is not cryptographically secure.**